Citi is an advertising partner

 The Alaska Airlines Visa® Business card does not charge any foreign transaction fees.
 Cards that do charge foreign transaction fees typically charge 1% to 3% of each transaction made outside of the United States.
 Having a card with no foreign transaction fees may be a must for business owners who travel internationally.

 How does the Alaska Airlines Visa® Business card compare to other cards?

 Not sure the Alaska Airlines Visa® Business card is right for you?
 Let's take a look at how it compares to the Alaska Airlines credit card and a few other top small business credit cards:

 Alaska Airlines Visa® Business card vs. Alaska Airlines Visa Signature® credit card

 The Alaska Airlines Visa Signature® credit card offers many of the same benefits and perks as the Alaska Airlines Visa® Business card.
-The welcome bonus is even more valuable, with the chance to earn a 50,000 bonus miles with this special offer.
+The welcome bonus is even more valuable, with the chance to earn a 40,000 bonus miles with this online offer.
 To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.

 The Alaska Airlines Visa® Business card benefits are similar to those on the consumer card, including the annual companion pass, free checked bag for you and up to six travel companions and 50% off Alaska lounge passes.

 The card charges a higher annual fee than the Alaska Airlines Visa® Business card: $75.
 However, the business card does charge an additional annual fee of $25 for each employee card.

 Alaska Airlines Visa® Business card vs. Chase Ink Business Preferred℠ Credit Card